robdevops/finbot/README.md

     * 🔴 market closed
     * 🟠 pre/post-market
     * 🟢 normal trading
+* The warning symbol ⚠️ indicates possible risk factors.
+This is not intended to replace due diligence, but to highlight where extra diligence is warranted.
+Some risk factors include:
+    * Negative earnings ⚠️
+    * Earnings in decline ⚠️
+    * Negative cashflow ⚠️
+    * High short interest ⚠️
+    * High forward P/E ratio ⚠️
+    * Net insider selling ⚠️
+    * High debt-to-equity ratio ⚠️
-* The emoji grid indicates the directional change in the company earnings and revenue for each reporting period.
+* The arrow grid indicates the directional change in the company earnings and revenue for each reporting period.
 A red arrow indicates the absolute earnings was negative:
     * 🔼 earnings/revenue increased from the previous period
     * 🔽 earnings/revenue decreased from the previous period
     * 🔺 earnings increased from the previous period but remained negative